 Some economists argue that most economic recessions or depressions originate from financial crises.
 One notable example is the Great Depression, which started with a bank run and a stock market crash.

 The 2008-2009 subprime mortgage crisis also triggered a severe recession in the United States and spread worldwide.
 The cause was the bursting of the real estate bubble.
-Real estate prices have risen so much that they have exceeded fair value.
-And, suddenly, the price fell.
-That sparked panic in the economy because of the large sums of money being invested in real estate.
+Real estate prices rose so much that they exceeded fair value.
+And suddenly, the price fell.
+That sparked panic in the economy because large sums of money were being invested in real estate.

 The crisis has an impact on economic activity and raises some socio-political problems.
 GDP growth slumped, the unemployment rate shot up, and many people lost their money.
 Poverty and hunger increased, giving rise to problems of crime and riots.
 In some countries, the crisis led to the removal of the incumbent government.

 In general, economic crises can take many forms.
-I will try to discuss five of them, namely:
+We will try to discuss the following:

 - Currency crisis